Prinsjesdag: will the government implement these plans for entrepreneurs?

 The agreement states that the government will extend the temporary reduction in excise duty on fuels until 2025.
 This will benefit road users with combustion engines.
 The introduction of zero-emission zones may be postponed.
 These are currently set to take effect from 2025.

-From 2026, the cabinet wants to increase VAT on short-term (holiday) accommodation (hotels, guesthouses, and other holiday rental accommodation, excluding camping sites) and on most sporting and cultural events and from 9 to 21%.
+From 2026, the cabinet wants to increase VAT on short-term (holiday) accommodation (hotels, guesthouses, and other holiday rental accommodation, excluding camping sites) and on most sporting and cultural events from 9% to 21%.